Master in Nursing by Research

 13. Log Book Completion: Documenting experiences, also ungraded.

-The practicum structure for the Master of Nursing (Public Health) program at Lincoln University College (LUC) typically follows this format:
+The practicum structure for the Master in Nursing (By Research) at Lincoln University College (LUC) typically follows this format:

 1. The practicum usually consists of 1 credit, equating to 40 notional hours for clinical placement (40 hours/week).